ncgaz/ncg-dataset/README.md

 ## Contents

-* `contributions/` - A directory containing a history of all additions and changes to the dataset in CSV format
+* `contributions/` - A directory containing a history of all changes to the dataset

 * `lib/` - support files for maintaining the dataset

 * `Makefile` - The makefile that automates maintaining the dataset.
 Running `make` on its own will generate the following:

-  - `dataset.nt`, `dataset.ttl`, `dataset.csv` - The latest version of
+  - `dataset.ttl`, `dataset.nt`, `dataset.csv`, `dataset.json` - The
-    the dataset in N-Triples, Turtle and CSV formats
+    latest version of the dataset in Turtle, N-Triples, CSV, and JSON formats

-  - `updates/` - A directory containing all additions and changes to the dataset in Turtle format
+  - `updates/` - A directory containing all changes to the dataset in Turtle or SPARQL UPDATE format

-  - `versions/` - A directory containing, for each version, the full Turtle dataset for that version
+  - `versions/` - A directory containing each version of the full dataset in Turtle format

-  - `diffs/` - A directory containing, for each version, the changes from (triples added to and removed from) the previous version
+  - `diffs/` - A directory containing, for each version of the dataset, the changes from (triples added to and removed from) the previous version

 ## Creating a new version of the dataset